voduchuy/pacmensl/README.md

 PACMENSL (pek-meal) : Parallel extensible Chemical master equation Analysis Library.

+This is a part of the SSIT project at Munsky Group.

 ## Prerequisites
 Compilation and build tools:
 * CMake (3.10 or higher)